 A satisfactory settlement will provide for all economic and non-economic losses that the victim has endured.

-A medical mapractice attorney will handle all of the legal details so that the victim can focus on rest and recovery.
+Our medical malpractice attorney will handle all of the legal details so that you can focus on rest and recovery.
 Filing a lawsuit can be a grueling experience, and having a lawyer on your team takes much of the heavy lifting off your plate.

 In Washington, DC, most medical malpractice lawsuits must be filed within three years of the incident.
 This clock starts ticking on the date of the alleged negligence.
 Missing this deadline generally prevents legal action.
 There are some exceptions, so if you think your medical provider breached their duty of care, resulting in injury or harm to you, reach out to Regan Zambri Long as soon as possible.
 We offer a free, no-obligation consultation.